Trade partners, visit our partners site for resources, tips and help.

-Ductless systems are ideal for replacing or supplementing inefficient electric baseboard, wall or ceiling units, woodstoves and other space heaters such as propane or kerosene.
-A cost effective electric heat conversion in a small house might consist of a ductless system serving the main living area, while leaving existing electric baseboards in bedrooms and bathrooms for supplementary heat when needed.
+Ductless systems are ideal for replacing or supplementing inefficient electric baseboards, wall or ceiling units, woodstoves, electric furnace and other space heaters such as those using propane or kerosene.
+A cost-effective arrangement for a small house might involve a ductless system serving the main living area, while existing electric baseboards in bedrooms and bathrooms supplement heat when needed.

-A ductless system can also be a great solution when a room is added onto a house or an attic is converted to living space.
+A ductless system is a great option when a room is added onto a house or when an attic is converted to living space.
 Rather than extending the home’s existing ductwork or pipes, or adding electric resistance heaters, a ductless system can provide efficient heating and cooling at a lower operational cost.

-New home designs can be adapted to take advantage of the many benefits of a ductless heating and cooling system.
-One or more systems might be installed in various “zones” of the house to simplify installation and minimize refrigerant line length.
+New home designs can be adapted to take advantage of a ductless system’s many benefits.
+Two or more systems can be installed strategically throughout the house to simplify an installation and minimize refrigerant line length.